johnpyp/edgedb/docs/cli/edgedb_migration/edgedb_migration_log.rst

     command.

 :cli:synopsis:`--newest-first`
-    Sort migrations starting from newer to older, by default older revisions go first.
+    Sorts migrations starting from newer to older, as opposed to the default in which older revisions are displayed first.

 :cli:synopsis:`--schema-dir=<schema-dir>`
     Directory where the schema files are located.
 Defaults to ``./dbschema``.

 :cli:synopsis:`--limit=<N>`
-    Show maximum of :cli:synopsis:`N` revisions (default is unlimited).
+    Sets up to :cli:synopsis:`N` revisions to show (default: unlimited).